 Wooden hot tubs are the oldest kind of hot tubs ever made but are still very popular with those who love its simple and traditional rustic look.
 These wooden tubs are easy to customize, attractive, sturdy and are also easier to set up than any other modern made above-ground spas.

 Although plastic spas are more popular than wooden hot tubs today, it was the wooden hot tub that made social bathing known for America.

 You may want to consider these reviews of wooden hot tub features to know whether it is more beneficial or convenient than portable or plastic ones.

 Its rustic look is what greatly attracts its buyers.
 The one that sets wooden hot tubs apart from other hot tubs is basically its appearance – the beauty of natural wood.
 A wooden tub will age to a grayish tone over time, which is what owners like.

-And due its uniqueness, manufacturers of many molded tubs made wooden cabinets or synthetics designed to look like wood to capture the wooden tub effect.back to menu ↑
+And due to its uniqueness, manufacturers of many molded tubs made wooden cabinets or synthetics designed to look like wood to capture the wooden tub effect.back to menu ↑

-Durability of a Wooden Tub
+The durability of a Wooden Tub

 Unlike plastic spas, wooden hot tubs don’t crack, crumble, bubble, fade or stain.
 However, the type of wood used in making it is also very important.
-Redwood, cypress and teak are all very durable kind of wood, while cedar may not hold up quite as well and oak still needs thorough maintenance.
+Redwood, cypress, and teak are all very durable kind of wood, while cedar may not hold up quite as well and oak still needs thorough maintenance.
 Thicker kind of wood is also better since it’s less likely to bend.

 A wooden hot tub is generally deeper than a molded above-ground spa.
 This greater depth means the tub is very heavy when it is full, so you may need to prepare a special spot with a reinforced concrete pad on which to install it.back to menu ↑